mehrankhan93/Thesis-Code/README.md

-My code is confidential cannot share publicily.<br\>
+My code is confidential cannot share publicily.
 The provided files are samples to get an idea.